 Breathalyzer – A breathalyzer is used to screen for alcohol use.
 These aren’t used as often for drug tests though, because the test only picks up on alcohol that was consumed within the past few hours or that day.

-Saliva Test – You can be tested for alcohol and drugs from your saliva, also known as a mouth swab drug test.
+Saliva Test – You can be tested for alcohol and drugs from your saliva, also known as a mouth swab drug test which typically uses cotton swabs.
 This usually can spot drugs that have been used in the past couple of days.
 Anything longer than that may escape detection.
 Saliva is a suitable test to spot drugs like opioids, cocaine, meth, PCP, barbiturates, amphetamines, benzodiazepines, marijuana, and alcohol.

 Blood Test – If the employer calls for a blood test, your blood is drawn and various drugs are screened for what drugs are in the system at that moment.
 This type of test won’t do a great job at determining what drugs were used days or weeks ago.